Emerald Ash Borer

 Emerald Ash Borer (EAB) is a pest that attacks Ash Trees.
 EAB larvae feed on the inner bark of Ash trees which prevents the tree from transporting water and nutrients.
 In Wisconsin, the majority of the Ash trees are already dead due to Emerald Ash borer as the pest spreads from tree to tree rather quickly.
 Some Ash trees, however, are thriving because of continued emerald ash borer treatment.

 How To Identify Emerald Ash Borer

-- D-Shaped exit holes in the bark (about 1/8 inch in diameter)
+- D-shaped exit holes in bark (about ⅛ inch in diameter)

 - Yellow leaves

 - Thinning crown

 - Proper tree health – stressed trees will be more prone to infection

 - Proper mulching, watering, and pruning